 Increase the penalty imposed by the faculty member.
 The Hearing Board shall do this in rare circumstances in order to maintain consistency across the college and shall articulate the reasons for the increased penalty.

-Recommend to the ean of the student’s college that the student be removed from the student’s program of study.
+Recommend to the Dean of the student’s college that the student be removed from the student’s program of study.

 Recommend to the Provost or the Provost’s designee that the student be placed on University probation